Education (Scotland) Act 1872: Background

-The Act
+Provisions

 Under the act approximately 1,000 regional school boards were established and, unlike in England where they merely attempted to fill gaps in provision, immediately took over the schools of the old and new kirks and were able to begin to enforce attendance, rather than after the decade necessary in England.
 Some ragged and industrial schools requested to be taken over by the boards, while others continued as Sunday schools.
 All children aged from 5 to 13 years were to attend.
 Poverty was not accepted as an excuse and some help was supplied under the Poor laws.
 This was enforced by the School Attendance Committee, while the boards busied themselves with building to fill the gaps in provision.
 This resulted in a major programme that created large numbers of grand, purpose-built schools.
 Overall administration was in the hands of the Scotch (later Scottish) Education Department in London.
 Demand for places was high and for a generation after the act there was overcrowding in many classrooms, with up to 70 children being taught in one room.
 The emphasis on a set number of passes at exams also led to much learning by rote and the system of inspection led to even the weakest children being drilled with certain facts.

 Effect on Gaelic

-The Education (Scotland) Act 1872 effectively put an end to non-English medium education and repressed Scottish Gaelic medium education, with pupils being punished for speaking the language.
+The act effectively put an end to non-English medium education and repressed Scottish Gaelic medium education, with pupils being punished for speaking the language.
 Pupils were physically punished if caught speaking in Gaelic and beaten again if they did not reveal the names of other students speaking Gaelic.
 The effect of the education act upon the Gaelic language has been described as "disastrous" and by denying the value of Gaelic culture and language, contributed to destroying the self-respect of Gaelic communities.
 It was a continuation of a general policy (by both Scottish and, after 1707, British governments) which aimed at Anglicisation.

 As a result of facing punishment and humiliation for speaking Gaelic, many parents decided not to pass on the language to their children, resulting in language shift.
 Scottish Gaelic medium education was not established until the 1980s, and the impact of the Act is still being felt in Gaelic communities today.

+Subsequent developments

+The whole act, so far as unrepealed, was repealed by section 144(4) of, and the eighth schedule to, the Education (Scotland) Act 1946 (9 & 10 Geo.
+6. c.
+72).